Autodesk/revit-ifc/README.md

 _An archive of the original SourceForge forums can be found [here](https://sourceforge.net/p/ifcexporter/discussion/)._

+***Note: The most current annual version and two previous versions are supported with fixes/changes.
+Older versions will not be supported.***

 ## Releases
 The latest addon downloads and Release Notes can be found here: [Releases](https://github.com/Autodesk/revit-ifc/releases).
 New versions of the addon, from 2023 and later, should also be available in the Autodesk Desktop App (ADA) per your user and license settings.